 The post-show audience discussed ideas of disconnectedness, tribalism and conflict with the cast and director of Castaways, as well as professionals from Oxfordshire’s education, social and local authority services.

 “Drama allows young people to ‘put out there’ difficult ideas and then learn from them.
 But this isn’t being covered in the classroom now; it’s no longer a core subject”, said Dr Ian Thompson, Associate Professor of English Education, Oxford University.

-Joining him on stage were Lucy Butler, Director for Children’s Services, Oxfordshire County Council, Rabyah Khan, Councillor, Oxford City Council and Emmy O’Shaughnessy, Director of Oxford community arts centre Ark-T, Oxford., who said: “Arts have been wrenched out of schools because of the curriculum, so young people cannot develop the skills they need to deal with an opposing viewpoint.
+Joining him on stage were Lucy Butler, Director for Children’s Services, Oxfordshire County Council, Rabyah Khan, Chair of Oxford and District Labour Party, and Emmy O’Shaughnessy, Director of Oxford community arts centre Ark-T, Oxford., who said: “Arts have been wrenched out of schools because of the curriculum, so young people cannot develop the skills they need to deal with an opposing viewpoint.
 They don’t learn how to find resolution through talking rather than conflict.”
 Like Mandala Theatre Company, Ark-T uses creativity as a vehicle for personal development and social change.